8thwall/8thwall/README.md

 ## Getting Started

-For 3D development using 8th Wall Studio, get started [here](https://8thwall.org/docs/getting-started/installation).
+8th Wall Studio is our all-in-one 3D editor and game engine.
+You can get install the desktop app and get started with your first project using [this guide](https://8thwall.org/docs/getting-started/installation).

-For integrating the engine into your project using a different framework, such as A-Frame or three.js, get started [here](https://8thwall.org/docs/engine/overview).
+8th Wall Engine provides integrations with a number of 3D frameworks, such as A-Frame and three.js.
+You can get started adding immersive features to your project using [this guide](https://8thwall.org/docs/engine/overview).

-You can also browse [examples](./examples/README.md) to find a starting point.
+Please see [examples](./examples/README.md) to find a good starting point for your next project.

 If any questions come up, please refer to our [documentation](https://8th.io/docs).
 You can also find our community on [Discord](https://8th.io/discord) or in [Github Discussions](https://github.com/orgs/8thwall/discussions).